 Experiences changed his views on the subject.

 In 1996 he was a responder in a standoff with an angry gunman who took hostages at the Focus on the Family ministry.
 Following the attacker’s trial, Chinn began researching and writing on the subject of criminal and other incidents in North American ministries.
 In 2005, he and others began to develop an intentional security program for New Life Church in Colorado Springs, CO.
-He was one of the team of responders directly involved with the killer on 12/09/2007.
-He continues to serve New Life security as member of security operations.
+He was one of the team of responders who engaged the killer on 12/09/2007.